cassiebreviu/wine-quality-azure-ml-visual-interface/README.md

 # Is that wine good or bad?
-A tutorial on how to build a binary classification for red wine quality using Azure Machine Learning Visual Interface
+A beginner tutorial on how to build a binary classification machine learning model with no code using Azure Machine Learning Visual Interface

 ## Azure Tools and Data
 ### Create Resource in Azure